cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

 # Deployment Guide - Azure DevOps

-This document will guide you through using the MLOps V2 project generator to deploy a single-environment ("Prod") demo project using only Azure DevOps to host source repositories and pipelines.
-See notes at the end for guidance on multi-environment MLOps and adapting the pattern to your use case.
+This document will guide you through using the MLOps V2 project generator to deploy a multi-environment ("Prod") demo project using only Azure DevOps to host source repositories and pipelines.

 **Prerequisites:**
-- One or more Azure subscription(s) based on whether you are deploying Prod only or Prod and Dev environments
-     - **Important:** - As mentioned in the **Prerequisites** at the beginning [here](https://github.com/Azure/mlops-v2?tab=readme-ov-file#prerequisites), if you plan to use either a Free/Trial or similar learning purpose subscriptions, they might pose 'Usage + quotas' limitations in the default Azure region being used for deployment.
-Please read provided instructions carefully to succeessfully execute this deployment.
+- Two Azure subscription(s) for Dev and Prod environments.
 - An Azure DevOps organization
 - Ability to create Azure service principals to access / create Azure resources from Azure DevOps
 - If using Terraform to create and manage infrastructure from Azure DevOps, install the [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).